Skip to content

 Why can't I enable LarePass VPN on Windows?

-Why the .local domain does not work in Chrome (macOS)?
+Why doesn't the .local domain work in Chrome on macOS?

-Chrome may fail to access local URLs if macOS blocks local network permissions.
-To enable access:
+Chrome may block local URLs if macOS has not granted it local network access.

-1. Open Apple menu and go to System Settings.
+1. Open the Apple menu and go to System Settings.

 2. Go to Privacy & Security > Local Network.

-3. Find Google Chrome and Google Chrome Helper in the list and enable the toggles.
-Enable local network
+3. Find Google Chrome and Google Chrome Helper and turn their toggles on.

-4. Restart Chrome and try accessing the local URL again.
+4. Restart Chrome and try the .local URL again.